AjaySh1/VishwaVidyalay/README.md

 ## Also

-As I m learining/exploring some other languages like ,JS,react Js etc ,so I will try to update the website with time ,and 'll try to make it more useful to the users.
+As I m learining/exploring some other languages like JS,Python,MongoDb etc ,so I will try to update the website with time ,and 'll try to make it more useful for the users.

 ## Thank you for visiting